csblab23/SCART/README.md

 | `Epithelial_cells` | ❌ — does not contain "epithelial cell" |
 | `cancer cell` | ❌ — not recognised as epithelial |

-Module 1 prints a warning immediately if no epithelial labels are detected, before any files are written.
-Module 3 raises a descriptive error with fix instructions if the column is missing or empty.
+Module 1 prints a warning immediately if no epithelial labels are detected.

 **All other labels are treated as non-epithelial** (the "rest" comparison group for DEG).
-Any string label is accepted for non-epithelial cells.

 ### What is stored in the output h5ad